dreaswar/AuShadha/README.rst

 8. cd into src/AuShadha directory  `cd src/AuShadha`

-Prepare and Download Dojo Javascript Library:
+Prepare and Download Dojo Javascript Library
 ----------------------------------------------

 9. Latest Dojo Library can be downloaded at : http://dojotoolkit.org/download/